leandronsp/rinha-backend-ruby/README.md

 $ make start.dev
 ```

-Perform a health check to ensure the app is running correctly:
+Then perform a health check to ensure the app is running correctly:

 ```bash
 $ curl -v http://localhost:9999/contagem-pessoas